Why Co-Living and what is Co-Living?

 Co-Living is a typical neighborhood home, with 3 or 4 bedrooms and 3 or 4 bathrooms en-suite, with shared common areas and a garden area too.
 It is a lifestyle choice!

-This new housing concept continues to emerge as a highly sought after solution for people just like you who do not want to live in a Retirement Home or an apartment.
+This new housing concept continues to emerge as a highly sought after solution for people just like you who do not want to live in a Retirement Home or an apartment or alone.

 And we all know that lone person households are the fastest growing segment in the residential property space.
-There are so many ‘single’ mature citizens in Australia, and this number continues to grow, placing high pressure on supply of dwellings to suit.
+There are so many ‘single’ mature citizens in Australia and single professionals too, and this number continues to grow, placing high pressure on supply of dwellings to suit.
 This demand has resulted in the birth of Co-Living housing, which looks and feels just like any new home out there.
 How great is that.

-Another recent survey of lone persons resulted in them sharing the following requirements which most people just like you want, such as private bathrooms, private bedrooms, garden space.
+Another recent survey of lone persons (both professional young Australians and Retirees) resulted in them sharing the following requirements which most people just like you want, such as private bathrooms, private bedrooms, garden space.
 Most share houses or apartments do not provide for such requirements.

-Wouldn’t you just live to live with people similiar to yourself, in a well appointed home, having garden space, shared space and your own private space?
+Wouldn’t you just love to live with people similiar to yourself, in a well appointed home, having garden space, shared space and your own private space?
 How good is that!

 Co-living homes are purpose designed new houses that provide individual bedrooms with en-suite bathrooms in what looks like, feels like and is a conventional modern house in the burbs.